-Ear Science Institute Australia’s global excellence has been recognised by the World Health Organization (WHO) as a Collaborating Centre for the Prevention of Deafness and Hearing Loss.
-This news coincides with the announcement that Australian media icon Ita Buttrose has been named the Ambassador for Ear Science.
+Ear Science Institute Australia’s global excellence has been recognised by the World Health Organization (WHO) as a Collaborating Centre for Ear and Hearing Care.

-As one of only of six Collaborating Centres in the world for the Prevention of Deafness and Hearing Loss, Ear Science is tasked with helping to address the epidemic of deafness and hearing loss in the Western Pacific region, where more than a quarter of the world’s population resides.
+As one of only of six Collaborating Centres in the world for Ear and Hearing Care, Ear Science is tasked with helping to address the epidemic of deafness and hearing loss in the Western Pacific region, where more than a quarter of the world’s population resides.

 This appointment is part of a resolution passed by the WHO General Assembly in 2017 to prioritise hearing and to bring global authorities together to combat this epidemic through research, treatment and prevention.
 WHO estimates that the annual global cost of unaddressed hearing loss is US$750 billion, and that about half of hearing loss can be prevented through public health measures.